YourStake/integrations-guides/docs/guides/how-to-generate-a-personalized-proposal.md

 3 -  Generate the comparison reports

-Get the comparison report from the API and render it in your app.
+Get the comparison report (customized to the client's values preferences) from the API and render it in your app.

 [Guide to generate reports that compare portfolios for the client through the API]({{ site.baseurl }}{% link docs/guides/how-to-generate-reports-that-compare-portfolios.md %}).